-19.1.
-New Hartley First School publishes a publication scheme on its website outlining classes of information that will be made routinely available, including:

-- Policies and procedures

-- Minutes of meetings

-- Annual reports

-- Financial information

-19.2.
-Classes of information specified in the publication scheme are made available quickly and easily on request.

-19.3.
-New Hartley First School will not publish any personal information, including photos, on its website without the permission of the affected individual and/or their parents.
+- 19.1.
+New Hartley First School publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - · Policies and procedures - · Minutes of meetings - Annual reports - Financial information - 19.2.
+Classes of information specified in the publication scheme (that are not otherwise publicly accessible via the website) are made available quickly and easily on request. - 19.3.
+New Hartley First School will not publish any personal information, including photos, on its website without the permission of the subject individual and/or their parents. - 19.4.

-19.4.
 When uploading information to the school website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.